melodicjeaniousHQ/threadly-create/README.md

 ## Description

-Jekomo is a task that implements components of a financial system within a software development company.
+Threadly is a task that implements components of a financial system within a software development company.

 Here's the full requirement I got for this project: [Requirements](https://github.com/Richadaf/financial-mgmt-api/blob/master/REQUIREMENTS.md)